Celebrant Naming Ceremonies

 Standing where you’re told.

-Rushed slots.
+Rushed time slots.

 A script that could belong to the ceremony next door.